Read in English

 To start off with, let’s think of project management as the art of managing all aspects of a project.
 The most direct outcome of efficient project management is the ability to achieve a set of goals efficiently and effectively, including in the minimum amount of time needed.

 The main objective of project management is to organize, execute and control the project to achieve project goals and meet stakeholder expectations.

 Common Characteristics of a Project

-- Timeline: A project has a definite timeline with a measurable starting and endpoint.
+- Timeline: A project has a definite timeline with an identifiable starting and endpoint.

 - Resources: A project has limited resources of capital and manpower.

 - Tools: Special type of tools and techniques are used for project management (Gantt Charts, etc.)